top of page

 • LinkedIn

-Dr. Kirsch is a Clinical Professor of Radiology at Yale University and previous Neuroradiology Division Chief at Northwell Health Zucker Hofstra School.
+Claudia is a Clinical Professor of Radiology at Yale University.
 She specialises in neuroradiology and H&N imaging with a focus on developing innovative methodologies to enhance patient care.
-Her PhD explores Viral mediated disease utilising high resolution MRI imaging with Dr Khurram, Professor Daniel Lambert (Sheffield) and Professor Priti Balchandani (Mount Sinai Medical Center).
-Dr. Kirsch is the recipient of the American Society of Neuroimaging Oldendorf award, and additional awards for new MRI techniques in assessing spinal cord trauma, numerous teaching awards, and international accolades for development of award-winning interactive 3-D H&N anatomy software.
-She has numerous peer-reviewed publications.
+Her PhD explores Viral mediated disease utilising high resolution MRI imaging.
+Claudia is the recipient of the American Society of Neuroimaging Oldendorf award, and additional awards for new MRI techniques in assessing spinal cord trauma, numerous teaching awards, and international accolades for development of award-winning interactive 3-D H&N anatomy software.
 She has served and continues to serve on numerous committees including the Current Chair of the American Society of H&N Radiology Research Committee, Educational, Program & Research Committees of the American Society of H&N Imaging, Radiological Society of North America, North American Skull Base Society, American Society of Functional Imaging, American Association of Woman Radiologists, Association of University Radiologists, and is Past President of the Eastern Neuroradiological Society.
 Her Prior grants and research have led to national and international presentations, including a TEDx talk on imaging how cancer “hitchhikes” via perineural invasion through the skull base.

 JOHN CHARLTON